The Garmin Vivofit Fitness Band is a fitness tracker that will enable you to monitor your physical activity, as well as your sleep quality.

 - No GPS

-Not having GPS tracking, an accelerometer tracks your distance by the number of steps you take, with 10,000 steps being the equivalent of 4.7 miles.
+Not having GPS tracking, an accelerometer tracks your distance by the number of steps you take, with 10,000 steps equivalent to 4.7 miles.

 - No altimeter

-Not having an altimeter, the functionality of the Garmin Vivofit Fitness Band will be limited for some people.
+Not having an altimeter will limit the functionality of the Garmin Vivofit Fitness Band for some people.
 For example, while it will track your cycling and running data, it will not take elevation into account.

 Garmin Vivofit Fitness Band Summary

-The Vivofit provides accurate workout data and easy-to-understand graphs that are viewable on a smartphone, PC or tablet.
+The Vivofit provides accurate workout data and easy-to-understand graphs viewable on smartphones, PCs, or tablets.

 To read more fitness tracker reviews, click this link